bodias/machine-learning/projects/capstone/capstone_report_template.md

 The final solution will be built as follows :
 1. Load files provided by Kaggle;
 2. Perform an Exploratory Analysis of the dataset;
-3. Transform data to a suitable format to the machine learning algorithms
+3. Transform data to a suitable format to the machine learning algorithms;
-4. Train a baseline model, and a state of the art model
+4. Train a baseline model, and a state of the art model;
-5. Evaluate model results and adjust parameters
+5. Evaluate model results and adjust parameters;
-6. Predict results on the test data and submit it to Kaggle to obtain the final score
+6. Predict results on the test data and submit it to Kaggle to obtain the final score.

 The final score will be obtained after submitting test predictions to Kaggle.